run2bizdocs/docs/en-us/docs/4biz-helium/processes/tickets/use/create-escalation-rule.md

 To create escalation rules, it's necessary to set the parameter 190 with value Y, and previously register the contracts, employees, groups, services portfolios and the automatic action of escalation type.

-In the file 4biz.cfg, it's necessary configure the properties START_MONITORA_INCIDENTES informing the parameter TRUE (only the operating system administrator of the application server makes this adjustment).
+In the file application.ini, it's necessary configure the properties START_MONITORA_INCIDENTES informing the parameter TRUE (only the operating system administrator of the application server makes this adjustment).

 **Procedure**